wonjune-kang/reddit-discourse-acts/README.md

 # reddit-discourse-acts
-Discourse act classification of Reddit posts.
+Code to finetune BERT-based models to perform discourse act classification on Reddit posts.